MAXIRIVERO1/datacamp-netflix-analysis/README.md

-# datacamp-netflix-analysis
+# Netflix Data Analysis
-This project explores a Netflix dataset to analyze trends, genres, and patterns in movie releases.
+This project explores a Netflix dataset to analyze trends, genres, and patterns.
 The analysis is conducted using Pandas and visualized with Matplotlib/Pyplot.

+## 📂 Files:
+- `notebook.ipynb`: Jupyter Notebook with the analysis.
+- `netflix_data.csv`: Dataset used in the analysis.
+- `redpopcorn.jpg`: Funny picture.

+## 📊 Libraries Used:
+- Pandas
+- Matplotlib
+- Pyplot